 A little story about my biggest dream!

-I had a dream and the dream came true; I had two quilts in the 2008 Houston judged show; you don’t know what this meant to me.
+I had a dream, and it came true; I had two quilts in the 2008 Houston judged show; you have no idea how much this meant to me.

-Try to imagine this: a shop beautifully decorated for Christmas and filled with the most amazing toys (that is Houston quilt festival).
-And a poor child (that is me, very poor because of the lack of quilting tradition in my country) who has been looking through the windows to all the wonders in the shop.
+Try to imagine this: a beautifully decorated Christmas shop, loaded with the most magnificent toys (this is the Houston Quilt Festival).
+And a poor child (that’s me, very poor due to my country’s lack of quilting culture) who has been looking through the windows at all the treasures in the shop.
 But in 2008, the child was able to visit the shop and enjoy all of the wonders…

 Fast forward a few years later: two award-winning quilts